Skip to main content

 What happens if I do not pay my fees?

-Reminder mails regarding outstanding debts are sent to your tcd.ie mailbox.
-It is your responsibility to check your mailbox regularly.
 Failure to receive or access your mails/portal will not be considered, should you request a payment extension or contest a penalty notice.
-Publication of your examination results may be withheld if there are any outstanding charges on your account.

-How do I claim a receipt?
+How do I get a receipt?

 Students can generate their fees receipt themselves.
-You can do this by logging in to your my.tcd.ie portal and clicking the plus tab and then click ‘My Finance’.
+You can do this by logging in to your my.tcd.ie and clicking the plus tab and then click ‘My Finance’.

 On the ‘My Finance’ page click the ‘your financial statement’ tab.